 We finally have a DIY gate to keep our aging dog from going upstairs.
 Poor Charlie is almost 13 and he can go upstairs, but can’t get down.
 This is a problem since he’s about 83 pounds!
 We had a chair turned over on its side for months before we finally built the gate.
 You can see the full tutorial here.

 This is a project that we finally finished and my little girl couldn’t be happier with her new loft bed.
 Semi new I guess is a better term.
 I found a loft bed on the online yard sale but it needed a lot of modifying and paint.
 It was a huge project but it saved us hundreds of dollars compared to buying new or building completely from scratch.

 And this one is super simple, cheap, and makes a big difference in a plain planter.
-You can find these at any vintage store, garden center, or you may even have some in the garage.
+You can find these at any vintage store, or garden center, or you may even have some in the garage.
 This little pot is one of my favorites and it was so easy!

 So that’s a little sample of my favorite DIY projects from 2018!
 You can check out 2017 here for more DIY ideas!
-And don’t forget to pin for later!
+And don’t forget to pin it for later!